 Hero MotoCorp crosses 25 mn cumulative production milestone at Haridwar plant

-The country's largest two wheeler maker Hero MotoCorp on Monday said its Haridwar-based manufacturing plant has crossed 25 million units cumulative production milestone.
-The plant, which is the world’s largest two-wheeler manufacturing plant with an installed capacity to produce 9,500 vehicles per day, has achieved the milestone in just over 11 years of operation.
+The country's largest two-wheeler maker Hero MotoCorp on Thursday said its Haridwar-based manufacturing plant has crossed 25 million units' cumulative production milestone.
+The plant, which is the world's largest two-wheeler manufacturing plant with an installed capacity to produce 9,500 vehicles per day, has achieved the milestone in just over 11 years of operation.

 Hero MotoCorp currently has seven facilities, including five in India and one each in Bangladesh and Colombia.
 The plants located in India are at Gurugram and Dharuhera in Haryana, Neemrana in Rajasthan, Halol in Gujarat and Haridwar.